scara/moodle-local_davroot/README.txt

 To install using git, type this command in the root of your Moodle installation:
     git clone git://github.com/scara/moodle-local_davroot.git ./local/davroot
-Then add '/local/davroot' to your git ignore or local exclude.
+Then add '/local/davroot' to your git ignore or local exclude, e.g.:
+    echo '/local/davroot' >> .git/info/exclude

 Alternatively, download the tar.gz/zip from:
     https://github.com/scara/moodle-local_davroot/tarball/master